color calibration

 1. if you know or expect an arbitrary color for the control sample (for example, a gray card, a color chart, a product or a logo of a specified color), you can set its L, h and c values directly, in Lch derived from CIE Lab 1976 space,

-2. if you simply want to match the development of your reference image, set the area mode to measure, then enable the color picker (to the right of the color patch) and draw a rectangle over your control sample.
+2. if you simply want to match the development of your reference image, set the area mode to measure, then enable the picker (to the right of the color patch) and draw a rectangle over your control sample.
 The input column will then be updated with the L, h, c values of the control sample before the color correction, and the target column will show the resulting L, h, c values of the control sample after the current calibration setting is applied.

 If you reset the L, h, c values, the default value is a neutral color at 50% lightness (middle-gray) – this can be useful to quickly set the average white balance of any image.
 If you want to match the control sample against neutral gray, you only need to reset the chroma slider because the lightness and hue settings have no effect on chromaticity for neutral grays.

 Note that the target value is not reset when you reset the module itself, but is stored indefinitely in darktable’s configuration and will be available on next launch as well as for the next image you develop.
+Additionally, the position of the selected rectangle is also stored for ease of use when applying the picked correction value to multiple similar images (see below under “match the target”), though you may redraw the rectangle if the position of the target object changes between images.

 The take channel mixing into account option lets you choose where the target is sampled.
 If disabled, the target color is measured immediately after the CAT (Chromatic Adaptation Transform) step, which takes place before any channel mixing.
 This means that if you have a calibrated profile in effect within the channel mixer, this profile will be discarded.
 If enabled, the target color is measured after the CAT and the channel mixing steps, including any calibrated profile.
 This is the recommended option for most use cases.